-A new strategic plan is under development, to be completed in the second half of 2024.
-This will set out a multi-year planning horizon, longer term outcomes for JSA as well as a framework for measuring impact.
-This new strategic plan will support the development of a multi-year work plan for JSA's activities, focused on fostering inclusive participation; understanding today's workforce, shaping Australia's future workforce; optimising pathways and system architecture and activating and informed dialogue.
+A new strategic plan has been published on our website.
+This sets out a multi-year planning horizon, longer term outcomes for JSA and we are developing a framework for measuring impact.
+This new strategic plan supports JSA's activities, focused on fostering inclusive participation; understanding today's workforce, shaping Australia's future workforce; optimising pathways and system architecture and activating an informed dialogue.